 Today’s users are increasingly empowered.
 The UX revolution, that is, the rapid rise of user-centred design, has seen users taken into more consideration than ever before.
 Whole teams of people now exist to focus on the user and how best to meet their needs, from user researchers through to designers through to developers.

 The user is king; the whole UX department servant.
 The user knows it.
-In an abundance of affordable products and digital services – all competing on effortless usability and slick design, users are becoming less and less tolerant of experience blots.
+In an abundance of affordable products and digital services – all competing on effortless usability and slick UI design, users are becoming less and less tolerant of experience blots.
 In the words of Jonathan Courtney: “Users don’t blame themselves anymore when they get stuck, they blame your company.”

 We continuously work to make things easier for users; to remove even infinitesimal barriers in their way; to design ever-more useful, usable and enjoyable products.
 So, the value and attention afforded to the user have never been higher.
 The fact remains, though, that the user’s voice is decidedly less venerated.